Tom Abell and Rehan Ahmed included in England's ODI and T20 squad for Bangladesh tour

-Rehan Ahmed and Tom Abell are included in the ODI and T20 squads for the first time; Ben Stokes, Harry Brook and Olly Stone miss out, with the trio included in England's Test squad against New Zealand, which ends on February 27.
+Rehan Ahmed and Tom Abell are included in England's ODI and T20 squads for the first time; Alex Hales misses March tour due to Pakistan Super League commitments; England will play Bangladesh in three ODIs and as many T20 internationals

 Uncapped duo Rehan Ahmed and Tom Abell have been selected for England's white-ball tour of Bangladesh.